xstarkit/kyn/README.md

     - ratio of the primary to the reflected normalization
     - 1: self-consistent model for isotropic primary source
     - 0: only reflection, primary source is hidden
+    - if positive then L/L~Edd~ (par11) means the luminosity towards the observer
+    - if negative then L/L~Edd~ (par11) means the luminosity towards the disc
   * **par13 ... line**
     - whether to include lines and/or reflection continuum in the spectra
     -  0: only continuum